kubos/kubos/docs/tutorials/app-register.rst

     - ``success`` - Indicating the overall result of the operation
     - ``errors`` - Any errors which were encountered while starting the application
     - ``pid`` - The PID of the started application.
-This will be empty if any errors are encountered, or if the application immediately finishes
+This will be empty if the application immediately finishes, since the PID will already have been freed by the system and is no longer meaningful

 Our request should look like this::